Cerro Tláloc

-The mountain was considered by the Nahuan peoples, foremost among them the Aztecs, to be specially sacred to the raingod Tlaloc.
-In fact, the mountain was believed to be one of his primary earthly dwelling places, called Tlalocan.
+The mountain was considered by the Nahuan peoples, foremost among them the Aztecs, to be specially sacred to the raingod Tláloc.
+In fact, the mountain was believed to be one of his primary earthly dwelling places, called Tlālōcān.
 Attribution of this and other mountains to the sacred presence of rain deities predates the Aztec era by centuries, even millennia.
 At the summit there are still remains of a shrine where high ceremonies would have been carried out.
-The rites of Tlaloc were otherwise performed at his temples, most famously that occupying one half of the Templo Mayor at the heart of the temple precinct of nearby Mexico-Tenochtitlan.
-The inherent analogy of temple pyramids to sacred mountains allows for the very likely possibility that the central temple of the Aztec capital, as such, was at least partly a symbolic representation of the actual Mount Tlaloc, and that the summit shrine of the temple was itself an analogue to that atop the mountain.
+The rites of Tláloc were otherwise performed at his temples, most famously that occupying one half of the Templo Mayor at the heart of the temple precinct of nearby Mexico-Tenochtitlan.
+The inherent analogy of temple pyramids to sacred mountains allows for the very likely possibility that the central temple of the Aztec capital, as such, was at least partly a symbolic representation of the actual Cerro Tláloc, and that the summit shrine of the temple was itself an analogue to that atop the mountain.
 The shrine atop is one of the highest-elevation shrines in the world.

-Together with Mount Telapón (4060 m) and some other, lower peaks, Mount Tlaloc forms the "Sierra de Río Frío", the northernmost tip of the Sierra Nevada.
+Together with Mount Telapón (4060 m) and some other, lower peaks, Cerro Tláloc forms the "Sierra de Río Frío", the northernmost tip of the Sierra Nevada.
 The mountain is easily accessible from Federal Highway 150 at the town of Río Frío de Juárez.
 The long, but easy and non-technical hike provides an elevation gain of over 1200 m.
 More strenuous routes depart from San Pablo Ixayoc and from other towns outside Texcoco.

 Geology

-Mount Tlaloc is an eroded stratovolcano and the oldest and northernmost volcano in a volcanic chain extending south to Popocatépetl.
-Volcanism at Tlaloc initiated during the Pliocene, with volcanic activity continuing until the Late Pleistocene.
+Cerro Tláloc is an eroded stratovolcano and the oldest and northernmost volcano in a volcanic chain extending south to Popocatépetl.
+Volcanism at Tláloc initiated during the Pliocene, with volcanic activity continuing until the Late Pleistocene.
 A major Plinian eruption about 31,500 years ago produced pyroclastic flows and a major pyroclastic fall deposit composed of pumice.

 Mountain's precinct

-Mount Tlaloc features an enclosed precinct on its summit which could be reached through by taking a pathway up the mountain and entering the western side of the enclosure.
+Cerro Tláloc features an enclosed precinct on its summit which could be reached through by taking a pathway up the mountain and entering the western side of the enclosure.
 The structure of the precinct consisted largely of pumice and tufa, which were locally found and were easily molded due to their soft physicality.
 The precinct houses 5 rock formations, one at the center and 4 at the corners of the tetzacualo, or courtyard.
-The center rock is thought to be analogous to the Codex Borgia which depicts Tlaloc standing in the center of his four rain forms (which are represented by the four directions).
+The center rock is thought to be analogous to the Codex Borgia which depicts Tláloc standing in the center of his four rain forms (which are represented by the four directions).
 These 5 rock formations are representative of the Tlaloque, which are spirits that used vessels of water to distribute rain across the land.
-In addition, one side of the courtyard featured a construct that housed a statue of Tlaloc among other idols that represented nearby sacred regions.
+In addition, one side of the courtyard featured a construct that housed a statue of Tláloc among other idols that represented nearby sacred regions.
 This precinct served a major role in allowing a setting at which supplication could be made to the Tlaloque for sustenance of crops and the people of Mesoamerica.